AdaCore/spark2014/docs/alfa/ch6.rst

 Global Parameters
 ^^^^^^^^^^^^^^^^^

-Besides reading and writing its parameters, a subprogram may reference directly objects in scope at the point of the reference, as well as locations pointed to through dereferences of a non-local access type.
-Note that such references may occur directly in the body of the subprogram, or in the body of another subprogram called.
-The locations referenced through objects in scope and global dereferences, instead of just parameters and local dereferences, are the global parameters of a subprogram.
+Besides reading and writing its parameters, a subprogram in Ada may directly reference objects in scope at the point of the reference, as well as locations pointed to through dereferences of a non-local access type.
+Note that such references may occur directly in the body of the subprogram, or in the body of another called subprogram.
+Objects other than formal parameters that are referenced either directly by their name or via dereferences of a non-local access type are referred to as the *global parameters* of a subprogram.

 GNAT provides a way to specify the global parameters of a subprogram: